 “The Lord be with your spirit.
 Grace be with you.”
 (2 Timothy 4:22)

-1. Paul, more than anyone, understood the need for the Grace of God because he had received it himself.
+- More than anyone, Paul understood the need for the Grace of God because he had received it himself.

 CONCLUSION:

-Paul warned Timothy about the need for diligence in preaching the Word of God at all times.
+Paul warned Timothy about the need for diligence in always preaching the Word of God.
 Why?

-4. They were going to turn their ears away from the Truth and be turned aside to fables or myths.
+- They would turn their ears away from the Truth and be turned aside to fables or myths.

 Paul fought the good fight of faith.
 He won his spiritual warfare as a good soldier of Christ.
 He finished the task the Lord had given to him: to testify to the gospel of the grace of God (Acts 9:15-16; Acts 20:23-24; Acts 21:12-14; 1 Timothy 6:12).
 He finished the race, that is, the work of proclaiming the Gospel was complete (Philippians 3:14).
 The Christian race allows everyone who wants to take part to be winners if they finish the race well (Matthew 20:8; 2 Timothy 4:8).
 Paul finished well because he kept the faith, that is, he remained faithful to the teachings of the Scriptures and defended them with all his heart and soul (Jude 3).

-1. Paul fought the good fight because he did not walk out of the ring.
+- Paul fought the good fight because he did not leave the ring.

-3. Paul finished the race well because he did not sit down during that race and give up.
+- Paul finished the race well because he did not sit down during the race and gave up.

 The crown of life and glory demands great endurance and that we fight the good fight, finish the race, and keep the faith.
 Paul ends this letter with some painful words.
 Demas had deserted him because he loved this present world more than the world to come.
 Demas labored with Paul in the preaching of the Gospel.
 The pleasures of this world broke him.
 We cannot finish the race if we love this world.
 We cannot keep the faith, fight the good fight, and receive the crown at His appearing if we love this world.
 Listen to the apostle John’s words.